Home › Business Deductions › Are Home Improvements Tax Deductible

 Capital improvements

-If you own a home, you're probably going to make capital improvements as you live in it over time, whether you do it intentionally or not.
-And, you want to know, can you write off home improvements?
+If you own a home, you're probably going to make capital improvements over time, whether intentional or not.
+So you might want to know, can you write off home improvements?
 For example, if you add another bathroom in your house, that's obviously intentional, but if your water heater conks out, you don't really have a choice but to replace it.
-Both fall into the capital category and are considered by the IRS to be tax deductions for home improvements.
-The IRS considers things that give your property an upgrade that prolongs its useful life, like putting a new roof on, to be in the same category.
-According to them, it has to last for more than one year to be considered a capital improvement.
-Same with something that enhances the existing home, like solar panels, or adapts part of the home for new uses, like finishing your basement.
+Both fall into the capital improvement category and are considered by the IRS to be tax deductions for home improvements.
+The IRS considers things that give your property an upgrade or that prolongs its useful life, like putting a new roof on, to be in the same category.
+It has to last for more than one year to be considered a capital improvement.
+The same rule applies to anything that enhances the existing home, like solar panels, or adapts part of the home for new uses like finishing your basement.

-The answer is yes, but only when you go to sell the house.
-Changes like these add to the value of your home, and when you sell it to someone, that's when those improvements will affect your taxes.
+Changes like the ones mentioned above add to the value of your home, and when you sell it to someone, these improvements will affect your taxes.
 Here's how:

 • Most homes appreciate in value over time, so when you sell yours, you will likely make a profit